Rector Elisha Cole

 Adeline

-Rector Elisha Cole was born in Madison, Ohio
+Rector Elisha Cole was born in Madison,

-November 20, 1819.
-Madison
+Ohio November 20, 1819.
+Madison was in

-and his family later moved to Oberlin to afford better educational
+rural Ohio and his family later moved to Oberlin to afford better educational

 opportunities.
 While at Oberlin Rector

-was president of Oberlin
+president of Oberlin

-College and “America’s
+College and was “America’s foremost revivalist “during the 19th

 The following is from the Finney family